How to Dispute a Car Insurance Settlement: Negotiate a Fair Payout

 Step 3 — Counter the Low Offer Strategically

 When the adjuster responds with a low offer, do not accept or reject without asking them to justify it in writing.
 Request a detailed breakdown of how they calculated the settlement amount.
 Then respond point-by-point with your evidence.
+Understanding how claim adjusters work and what motivates their decisions gives you a significant edge in these conversations.

 Pros